 Fethiye - Antalya.
-Today we visit the stunningly beautiful Saklikent Gorge, Turkey’s longest and deepest canyon, take a walk through nature, or just relax and watch the world go by from the fig tree-shaded wooden platforms that overlook the river.
-Weaving our way through the Touros Mountains we arrive to Antalya visiting the Duden Waterfalls en route.
+Today we visit the stunningly beautiful Saklikent Gorge, Turkey’s longest and deepest canyon.
+Take a walk through the beautiful natural landscape or relax and watch the world go by from the fig tree-shaded wooden platforms that overlook the river.
+Weaving our way through the Taurus Mountains we arrive to Antalya visiting the Duden Waterfalls en route.

 Overnight: Antalya | Breakfast, Dinner

 Antalya – Cappadocia.
-Early morning departure for Konya, en route we visit the ancient theatre of Aspendos.
+Early this morning we depart for Konya, stopping en route to visit the ancient theatre of Aspendos.
 Arriving at Konya, we tour the monastery of the Mevlana whirling dervishes and the mausoleum of Mevlana Celaleddin Rumi.
-A further stop is made along the Silk Road at the Seljuk - a fine example of an ancient Silk Road caravanserai.
+A further stop is made along the Silk Road at the Seljuk - a fine example of an ancient Silk Road caravanserai (roadside inn).

 Overnight: Cappadocia | Breakfast, Dinner

 A guided tour of the region includes the World Heritage Listed Goreme Valley to see stunning examples of rock-cut Byzantine churches and chapels, Kaymaki Underground City and Uchisar Castle.
-Stopping on the outskirts of Goreme Village we have the opportunity to see Pigeon Valley where century’s old pigeon houses are carved into the surrounding cliffs, the pigeon droppings that litter the area have been used as fertilizer on crops for generations.
-Here you will also have the opportunity to visit an Onyx shop, specialising in historic jewellery designs unique to Turkey and using local materials and craftsmen.
-For those not interested in shopping spend a little time relaxing and grab a drink from the local cafe.
+Stopping on the outskirts of Goreme Village we have the opportunity to see Pigeon Valley, where centuries old pigeon houses are carved into the surrounding cliffs.
+Here you'll also have the opportunity to visit an Onyx shop, specialising in historic jewellery designs unique to Turkey, and crafted using local materials.
+For those not interested in shopping, spend a little time relaxing and grab a drink from the local cafe.
 An optional Turkish dinner and folklore evening is available tonight.